 - I was hungry, but I didn't stop studying.

 The words although and but have the same function.
 You should only use one of these words in a sentence to present contrasting ideas, not both of them.

 This is not a mistake, but the verb opine is very formal and old-fashioned.
 In North America, the word opine is seldom used and sounds very odd in speech.
 It is even too formal for academic writing.
 Instead, use a simpler phrase like "In my opinion, .."

 9. Many Americans eat pork.
-Whereas, Indian people generally not eat it.
+Whereas, Indian people generally do not eat it.

-- Many Americans eat pork whereas Indian people generally not eat it.
+- Many Americans eat pork whereas Indian people generally do not eat it.

 - Many Americans eat pork.
-However, Indian people generally not eat it.
+However, Indian people generally do not eat it.